Jinjiang/vue-a11y-utils/README.md

 Almost the same to the `aria` prop in `<VueAria>` component, let you put all `aria-*` attributes in an object or array.

 ::: tip
 Because the custom directive would modify the DOM element.
 It is different from component which renders virtual DOM.
 So `v-aria` will run after all `<VueAria>` executed if you put both of them on a same DOM element.
-And the performance of `v-aria` would be theoritically a little bit slower than `<VueAria>` if you use them quite a lot.
+And the performance of `v-aria` would be theoritically a little bit slower than `<VueAria>` if you use them bested quite a lot.
 :::

 ### Examples